SVIn2: An Underwater SLAM System using Sonar, Visual, Inertial, and Depth Sensor: RELATED WORK

 To improve the pose estimate, vision\hyp based state estimation techniques have been augmented with IMU sensors, whose data is fused together with visual information.
 A class of approaches is based on the \emph{Kalman Filter}, e.g., Multi-State Constraint Kalman Filter (MSCKF) \cite{mourikis2007multi} and its stereo extension \cite{msckf-kumar-ral}; ROVIO~\cite{rovio}; REBiVO~\cite{rebivo}.
 The other spectrum of methods optimizes the sensor states, possibly within a window, formulating the problem as a \emph{graph optimization} problem.
 For feature-based visual-inertial systems, as in OKVIS~\cite{okvis} and Visual-Inertial ORB-SLAM~\cite{mur2017visual}, the optimization function includes the IMU error term and the reprojection error.
 The \emph{frontend} tracking mechanism maintains a local map of features in a marginalization window which are never used again once out of the window.
 VINS-Mono~\cite{qin2018vins} uses a similar approach and maintains a minimum number of features for each image and existing features are tracked by Kanade\hyp Lucas\hyp Tomasi (KLT) sparse optical flow algorithm in local window.
 Delmerico and Scaramuzza \cite{Delmerico:254865} did a comprehensive comparison specifically monitoring resource usage by the different methods.
-While KLT sparse features allows VINS-Mono running in real-time on low-cost embedded systems, often results into tracking failure in challenging environments, e.g., underwater environments with low visibility.
+While KLT sparse features allow VINS-Mono running in real-time on low-cost embedded systems, often results into tracking failure in challenging environments, e.g., underwater environments with low visibility.
 In addition, for loop detection additional features and their descriptors are needed to be computed for keyframes.
+An evaluation of features for the underwater domain was presented in Shkurti \etal~\cite{ShkurtiCRV2011} and in Quattrini Li \etal~\cite{QuattriniLiOceans2016}.

 \emph{Loop closure} -- the capability of recognizing a place that was seen before -- is an important component to mitigate the drift of the state estimate.
 FAB-MAP~\cite{cummins2008fab,cummins2011appearance} is an appearance-based method to recognize places in a probabilistic framework.
 ORB-SLAM~\cite{ORBSLAM2015} and its extension with IMU~\cite{mur2017visual} use bag\hyp of\hyp words (BoW) for loop closure and relocalization.
 VINS-Mono also uses a BoW approach.